 This little pure white fellow has black ‘mascara’ around the eyes.
 In body type they look just like Netherland Dwarfs - round and cobby.

-This is an old breed, and the only rabbit breed that is long and "cylindrical."
+The Himalayan rabbit breed is an old one, and the only rabbit breed that is long and "cylindrical."
 They are white, with colored points and red eyes.

 I see plenty of "himmies" being shown by youth breeders; I would classify them as one of the more popular small rabbit breeds.

-Holland Lops are small yet massive, lopped, and a very popular breed with both young and old.
+Holland Lops are small yet massive, lop eared, and a very popular breed with both young and old.
 You can find a Holland Lop in just about every color possible.
 The national Holland Lop Club has a website that is rich in educational materials.

 Because Holland Lops are small yet sturdy, with great personalities, they make excellent pets.
 And judging by the sheer quantity of holland lop rabbits at youth shows, this is one of the most popular of the small rabbit breeds!

-This is one of the three small rabbit breeds with wool.
+This is one of three small rabbit breeds with wool.
 Jersey Woolies were developed in order to create a small pet rabbit with easy-to-care-for wool.
 It’s a little bigger than a Netherland Dwarf, and is fluffy with wool.
-Its little ears are erect and perky.
-26 color varieties are accepted for show, and if you add broken, you can double that number.
+Its little ears are erect and alert.
+26 color varieties are accepted for show, and if you add broken, you can nearly double that number.

 This dwarf rabbit breed is recognized in the UK in many colors.
 In the USA, Lionhead rabbits were recognized in 2014 in two varieties, REW and tortoiseshell.
 Lionheads are quickly finding a place among the favorite pet rabbit breeds.